WomensCodingCircle/ai-deep-learning/python-ml-resources.md

 #### III-a.
 Books for Beginners

- * Elements of Statistical Learninf with R, James et al.
+ * Introduction to Statistical Learninf with Applications in R, James et al.
    Stanford professors, MOOC and video available from Lagunitas.
    Good beginner book on machine learning concepts.
 Has easy practice questions.
    Don't need to know R.  Many Python versions of code is available from others.